-Prerea: "C" or higher in MATH 205.
-Comments: Credit by exam is not an
+Prereg: "C" or higher in MATH 205.
 Description: This course offers the opportunity to study integral calculus, transcendental functions, and series representation of functions.
 Applications include finding the balancing point of an object, computing the force on submerged objects, and modeling population growth, radioactive decay, and the temperature of a heating or cooling object.
-S equivalent.
+F, S equivalent.